whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-26-Sephora-Tarte-Amazonian-Clay-Concealer-Bare-Minerals-5-in-1-Eyeshadow-Review.md

 <p>Those 3 samples alone are worth $40!
 Total win!</p>

-<p>And for the usual 3 Free Samples that Sephora gives out with every purchase, I chose perfume samples and that Marc Jacobs Mod Noir was a great new discovery -floral, slightly sweet and extra bold.</p>
+<p>For the usual 3 Free Samples that Sephora gives out with every purchase, I chose perfume samples and that Marc Jacobs Mod Noir was a great new discovery -floral, slightly sweet and extra bold.</p>

 <p><i class="icon-usd"></i> And to give this purchase an extra savings boost, I also purchased through Ebates which gave me 8% back in cash.
 I use Ebates for just about everything I can and have earned so much $$$ back! #truestory.</p>